Chen-yuiyui/GeoSegNet/README.md

 ## Platform

-The code was tested on Ubuntu 16.04 with Anaconda.
+The code was tested on Ubuntu 20.04 with Anaconda, pytorch3.6, CUDA11.1.

 ## Dependencies

-- Pytorch
-- Scikit-learn for confusion matrix computation, and efficient neighbors search
-- TQDM for progress bars
-- PlyFile
-- H5py

-All these dependencies can be install via conda in an Anaconda environment or via pip.
+requirements.txt

 ### Nearest neighbor module